jasondippel/react-hoc-theme/README.md

 ### `setActiveTheme(themeObj)`

 Given a valid theme object (see [Theme Structure](#theme-structure)), this will attempt to set it as the active theme.
 If the current theme is the same type as the desired active theme, it will only update the theme if the new theme object is more recent (ie has a higher version).
 If the themes are different types, it will update the active theme regardless of version numbers.
+The active theme type is stored in local storage.
+This enables the same theme to be used the next time the page loads.

 ### `getActiveTheme()`